Citizens’ Voice Project (CVP)

 August 18, 2012 – December 17, 2014

-TDEA-FAFEN’s parliamentary information portal (openparliament.pk), therefore, is a one-stop window for all parliamentary interventions carried out on the floors of all six legislatures i.e. Senate, National Assembly, Punjab Assembly, Sindh Assembly, Khyber Pakhtunkhwa Assembly and Balochistan Assembly.
-The objective behind developing such a portal is to bridge the gap between citizens and the elected representatives.
+TDEA-FAFEN’s parliamentary information portal (openparliament.pk), is a one-stop window for all parliamentary interventions carried out on the floors of all six legislatures i.e. Senate, National Assembly, Punjab Assembly, Sindh Assembly, Khyber Pakhtunkhwa Assembly and Balochistan Assembly.
+The objective of developing such a portal is to bridge the gap between citizens and the elected representatives.

 Education for All – Making it Possible